- diclofenac diethylammonium

 The low systemic absorption of topical diclofenac renders overdose very unlikely.

-However undesirable effects, similar to those observed following an overdose of Voltarol tablets, can be expected if this medicine is inadvertently ingested (e.g. 1 tube of 50 g contains the equivalent of 1 g diclofenac sodium.).
+However undesirable effects, similar to those observed following an overdose of diclofenac tablets, can be expected if this medicine is inadvertently ingested (e.g. 1 tube of 50 g contains the equivalent of 1 g diclofenac sodium).

 In the event of accidental ingestion, resulting in significant systemic adverse effects, general therapeutic measures normally adopted to treat poisoning with non-steroidal anti-inflammatory medicines should be used.
-Gastric lavage and the use of activated charcoal should be considered, especially within a short time of ingestion.
+The use of activated charcoal should be considered especially within a short time (within one hour) of ingestion of a toxic dose.

 Pharmacotherapeutic group: Topical products for joint and muscular pain.
 Anti-inflammatory preparations, non-steroids for topical use, ATC code: M02A A15

-Mechanism of action and pharmacodynamic effects: Diclofenac is a non-steroidal anti-inflammatory drug (NSAID) with pronounced analgesic, anti-inflammatory and antipyretic properties.
-Inhibition of prostaglandin synthesis is the primary mechanism of action of diclofenac.
+Mechanism of action and pharmacodynamic effects: Diclofenac is a potent non-steroidal anti-inflammatory drug (NSAID) with pronounced analgesic, anti-inflammatory and antipyretic properties.
+Diclofenac exerts its therapeutic effects primarily through inhibition of prostaglandin synthesis by cyclo-oxygenase 2 (COX-2).

 This medicine is an anti-inflammatory and analgesic preparation designed for topical application.
 In inflammation and pain of traumatic or rheumatic origin, this medicine relieves pain, decreases swelling, and shortens the time to return to normal function.
 In one ankle sprain study (VOPO-P-307), this medicine significantly decreased pain on movement scores versus placebo treated subjects within three days of starting treatment, including a subgroup of patients with severe pain.
 In addition treatment with this medicine also significantly improved ankle joint function within 3 days of beginning treatment.